-Students made the most improvement in mathematics and literacy between Fall and Spring assessments.
+Students made the most improvement in literacy and mathematics between Fall and Spring assessments.
 Preparing for Kindergarten Our bilingual and bicultural approach to child and family services sets the foundation for lifelong parent-educator partnership.
 We believe this is the key to ensure our schools are ready to meet each unique child and family on their lifelong journey of growth and development.
 BCHS provides annual school readiness activities and actively partners with local service providers in support of Head Start families preparing for kindergarten transition.
-Kindergarten readiness and transition activities included but were not limited to: Kindergarten open enrollment informational sessions Technology access and staff support to complete online kindergarten registration May kindergarten transition units in classrooms Kindergarten transition home visits with collaborative parent-teacher goal setting Ready Rosie parent curriculum connected to the classroom curriculum and individual child development Summer backpacks with school supplies, including art and writing materials along with developmentally and linguistically appropriate books generously provided by Boulder Housing Partners Bringing School Home Program 83% of students graduated Head Start ready to meet the cognitive expectations of kindergarten.
+Kindergarten readiness and transition activities included but were not limited to: - Kindergarten open enrollment informational sessions - Technology access and staff support to complete online kindergarten registration - May kindergarten transition units in classrooms - Kindergarten transition home visits with collaborative parent-teacher goal setting 94% of students graduated Head Start ready to meet the cognitive expectations of kindergarten.
+The number of prekindergarten children who meet cognitive kindergarten-readiness expectations by the end of the school year increased by 34%.
+Cognitive readiness goals include demonstrating positive approaches to learning, solving problems, and making connections.
 The number of prekindergarten children who meet cognitive kindergarten-readiness expectations by the end of the school year almost doubled from the start of the year.
 Cognitive readiness goals include demonstrating positive approaches to learning, solving problems, and making connections.
-Fall Assessment 63% Spring Assessement 83% Children and Family Supports & Services Boulder County Head Start staff work in partnership with families to access resources in Boulder County that address identified needs and enhance resiliency.
-For Our Kids BCHS is proud to report that children's proactive medical care visits have rebounded significantly over the previous school year.
-There was a 26% increase in well child visits and an 84% increase in children who were up to date on immunizations.
-BCHS engages in parent medical service education and awareness, while also actively working with families and medical partners to reduce the barriers to medical services.
-We are proud to see that outreach, education, and support efforts have helped families get their children back on track in preventative health.
-72% of children had at least one well child medical exam 93% of children were up to date on their immunization schedule by the end of the school year 21% increase in the number of children who were up to date on their immunization schedule from enrollment to the end of the school year enrolled child was exempted from immunization For Our Parents Family Advocates build relationships with families through a personalized intake and application process.
-The process, updated in the 2021-22 school year, begins when a family indicates interest in enrolling their preschool-aged child at BCHS.
+94% Fall Assessment 60% Spring Assessement Children and Family Supports & Services Boulder County Head Start staff work in partnership with families to access resources in Boulder County that address identified needs and enhance resiliency.
+For Our Kids BCHS engages in parent medical service education and awareness, while also actively working with families and medical partners to reduce the barriers to medical services.
+We are proud to see that outreach, education, and support efforts have helped families with their children's preventative health.
+93% of children had at least one well child medical exam 95% of children were up to date on their immunization schedule by the end of the school year 24% increase in the number of children who were up to date on their immunization schedule from enrollment to the end of the school year 3 enrolled child was exempted from immunization

+For Our Parents Family Advocates build relationships with families through a personalized intake and application process.
+The process begins when a family indicates interest in enrolling their preschool-aged child at BCHS.
 Each family participates in an intake session to determine basic eligibility.
 Any immediate family needs are also identified during intake.
 This is followed by an in-person parent and child enrollment visit to complete the application process and assess school readiness.
 During the enrollment process, Family Advocates help families identify strengths and goals.
 These goals are revisited throughout the school year.
 As appropriate, staff make referrals to community resource partners for specialized services.
-The following two charts demonstrate in-house and community partner referrals provided to families.
+The following chart demonstrates in-house and community partner referrals provided to families.